Hy371449/HomePage/README.md

 The primary objective of this personal homepage project is to create a home page designed to showcase my personal information, skills, and portfolio, while providing a means for interaction.
 The project also allows me to get familiar with **Eslint** and **Prettier**.
 The website is **W3C Compliant** and shows the use of **HTML/CSS** and **JavaScript** together.

 ## Features
 1. Home Page (index.html) -> The user opens this page, which contains my very brief self-introduction, resume and contact information.
+(I noticed that your index.html file is in the main folder rather than the html folder.
+Maybe you should group them into your html folder?
+Other than that, everything else about this project looks really good and impressive!)
 2. About Page (about.html) -> This page provides a detailed introduction to myself and showcases my skills, education, exprience so far.
 3. Projects Page (projects.html) -> This page shows the projects I have done before and some introduction to the projects.